 - Develop a strong digital marketing strategy on Chinese social media

-- Organize monthly reports to analyze your results and performances, following what we’ll plan a new strategy for months coming
+- Organize monthly reports to analyze your results and performances, following what we’ll plan a new cross-border e-commerce strategy for the months coming